savbell/whisper-writer/README.md

 - Git: [https://git-scm.com/downloads](https://git-scm.com/downloads)
 - Python 3.10: [https://www.python.org/downloads/](https://www.python.org/downloads/)
-  - The [Whisper Python package](https://github.com/openai/whisper) is only compatible with Python versions >=3.7, <3.11.
+  - The [Whisper Python package](https://github.com/openai/whisper) is only compatible with Python versions >=3.7, <3.11. **Update:** 3.11 compatability seems to be coming in the next release, so this may be updated soon.

 If you are running a local model, you will also need to install the command-line tool [ffmpeg](https://ffmpeg.org/) and add it to your PATH:
 ```